Functional Genetic Analysis in Mast Cell Activation Syndrome and Histamine Intolerance

 The best genetic kit available for those with Mast Cell Activation Syndrome at the time of this writing is Your Genomic Resource.

-It is an at home saliva kit.
+It’s an at home saliva kit.
 This kit can be purchased through a practitioner for comparable costs to the 23andme kits.
-If you are interested in running the Your Genomic Resource kit, all you have to do is email us here.

 You want to run the Your Genomic Resource kit through the practitioner you want to interpret it for you.

 If you have 23andme version 5 data, then you don’t have the complete picture.
-I can still analyze 23andme version 5 data, but we are usually missing some of the critical genetic variants involved in Mast Cell Activation Syndrome.
+Version 5 is missing some of the critical genetic variants involved in Mast Cell Activation Syndrome.

 This is why I recommend people who haven’t run their genetics yet use Your Genomic Resource.